Feike Sijbesma

-Feike Sijbesma (born 1959) is a Dutch business executive who was CEO and chairman of the managing board of DSM from 2007 until 2020.
+Feike Sijbesma is a Dutch business executive who was CEO and chairman of the managing board of DSM from 2007 until 2020.
 And in 2022, he was nominated as honorary chairman.
 He helped the Dutch government from March to September 2020 as special voluntary corona envoy, especially focused on testing policy and availability.
 From mid 2020, Sijbesma focuses on several board positions (among others chairman of Philips and Unilever) and the African malnutrition issue and climate (adaptation).